ucan-wg/spec/README.md

 Ahead-of-time coordination is often a barrier to development in many projects.
 Flexbilty to define specialized authorization sementics for a resources, and the ability to trustlessly integrate with external systems are important as the number of autonomous, specilialized, and coordinating applications increases.

+Many high-value applications run in hostile environments.
+In recognition of this, many vendors have started including public key functionality, such as [nonextractable keys in browsers](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey), [cerificate systems for external keys](https://fidoalliance.org/fido-authentication/), and [secure hardware enclaves](https://support.apple.com/en-ca/guide/security/sec59b0b31ff) in widespread consumer devices.

-Two related models that work extremeley well under such constraints are Simple Public Key Infrastructure ([SPKI](https://www.rfc-editor.org/rfc/rfc2693.html)) and object capabilities ([OCAP](http://erights.org/elib/capability/index.html)).
+Two related models that work extremeley well in the above context are Simple Public Key Infrastructure ([SPKI](https://www.rfc-editor.org/rfc/rfc2693.html)) and object capabilities ([OCAP](http://erights.org/elib/capability/index.html)).
 Since offline operation and self-verifiability are two requirements, UCAN adopts an approach closely related to SPKI.
 UCANs follow the "capabilties as certificates" model, with extensions for revocation and stateful capabilities.

 ## 1.2 Intuition